Written by Michael Chow, Craig Garbe, Chris Porter, Samantha Lush and Michelle Yung

 - Tenant: tenant contact information, registered business name, lease area and the monthly gross rent for the period of April, May and June 2020.

 Property owners who qualify can register for CECRA online at the Government of Canada website.
 Once a property owner has registered for the program, the CMHC portal will be available for applicants to input the required data and upload necessary documents to apply and satisfy the requirements of the program.

 Who Is Administering CECRA?

 CECRA will be a collaboration between the federal, provincial and territorial governments and will be administered by CMHC.
-CMHC has engaged MCAP and First Canadian Title (FCT) to deliver CECRA to the eligible owners and small business tenants.
+CMHC has engaged MCAP and FCT to deliver CECRA to the eligible owners and small business tenants.
 Owners and tenants may be contacted by either MCAP or FCT throughout the applicant validation and funding processes.
 More information on CECRA can be found on the CMHC website.

-Additionally, the Province of Ontario has passed Bill 192 – Protecting Small Business Act, 2020, which prevents landlords who are eligible under CECRA from evicting tenants due to the non-payment of rent.
-The restrictions are proposed to be retroactively effective from May 1, 2020, to August 31, 2020.
+The Province of Ontario has passed Bill 192 – Protecting Small Business Act, 2020, which prevents landlords who are eligible under CECRA from evicting tenants or seizing any goods as a distress due to the non-payment of rent.
+The restrictions apply retroactively effective from May 1, 2020, to August 31, 2020.

-(Updated) The BC Government has issued an emergency act order (Ministerial Order No. M179), effective immediately, which prevents landlords who are eligible under CECRA from evicting tenants due to unpaid rent payments.
+On May 29, 2020, the BC Government issued an emergency act order (Ministerial Order No. M179), effective immediately, which prevents landlords who are eligible under CECRA from evicting tenants due to unpaid rent payments.
 This emergency act order also restricts the termination of lease agreements and the repossession of goods and property, as a result of the tenant's failure to pay rent when due.
-The emergency act order will remain in effect until the earlier of the termination of the CECRA program (currently June 30, 2020) or the date on which the BC state of emergency (as extended from time to time) expires.
+The emergency act order will remain in effect until the earlier of the termination of the CECRA program (currently August 31, 2020) or the date on which the BC state of emergency (as extended from time to time) expires (updated).

 We will provide further updates if further information is released by each province.